bitovi/academy/src/ngrx/7-create-api-effects/create-api-effects.md

 </details>

-> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-api-effects).You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/test-actions...create-api-effects) on GitHub.
+> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-api-effects).
+You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/test-actions...create-api-effects) on GitHub.